martinsumner/leveled/docs/VOLUME.md

 ## Riak Cluster Test - Phase 3 - Journal Compaction

-When first developing the issue of compacting the value store was left to one side from a performance perspective, under the assumption that compaction would occur in some out-of-hours window.
+When first developing leveled, the issue of compacting the value store was left to one side from a performance perspective, under the assumption that compaction would occur in some out-of-hours window.
 Bitcask is configurable in this way, but also manages to do continuous compaction without major performance issues.

 For this phase, a new compaction feature was added to allow for "continuous" compaction of the value store (Journal).
 This means that each vnode will schedule approximately N compaction attempts through the day, rather than wait for a compaction window to occur.